-- Homework information, if necessary, in order to help school-age children
+- Homework information, if necessary, to help school-age children

-- Show them where to find the first aid kid, flashlights, fire extinguisher and any other emergency preparedness items
+- Show them where to find the first aid kit, flashlights, fire extinguisher, and any other emergency preparedness items

 Do you have your child’s important information ready for your nanny or sitter?
 Now would be a great time to gather this information and put in in a handy spot in case of an emergency.